 Some Prescription Pharmaceuticals

 If you’re experiencing a sudden sensitivity to light, you might want to check the side effects of your medications.
-Some of them could cause or exacerbate photophobia.
+Some of them could cause or exacerbate light sensitivity.
 If you suspect this is true in your case, talk to your doctor about what you should do before stopping any medication.

 How to Handle Sudden Light Sensitivity